The Top Hiking GPS Apps for iPhone and Android

 That said, of all the gear I own the only item I will NEVER leave home without is the Garmin Inreach Explorer 2-Way Satellite Communicator.
 Not only is it one of the top-performing handheld GPS units but it also a two-way satellite communication device – meaning that you can contact friends or signal emergency services anywhere in the world, even when no cellular service is available.
 As a solo hiker, rescue and redundancy are key and this GPS gives me both with great battery life.
 You can read my review of the Garmin Inreach Explorer 2-Way Satellite Communicator online.

 THE BEST SMARTPHONE GPS APPS FOR HIKING

 Gaia has exceptional accuracy, detailed route planning, plus a multitude of map and map layers that allow you to use the GPS to your specific needs.
 Need to overlay snowfall forecasts on a trail?
 No problem.
 Hiking without cell service?
 Simply save the map to your phone memory and your maps will be visible wherever you go.
-GaiaGPS allows you to search for hikes / trails in any map area, leveraging public trail data and user uploaded routes to help the hiking community.
-GaiaGPS allows you to record and share track with others and layering photos by location on recorded paths.
-You can access your maps and tracks on multiple devices, including internet, device app and even smartwatches.
+GaiaGPS allows you to search for hikes/trails in any map area, leveraging public trail data and user-uploaded routes to help the hiking community.
+GaiaGPS allows you to record and share the track with others and layering photos by location on recorded paths.
+You can access your maps and tracks on multiple devices, including the internet, device app, and even smartwatches.